riazul701/dev-notes/DevOps/Storage/btrfs-cmd.md

 * Fedora also creates a [SwapOnZRAM](https://fedoraproject.org/wiki/Changes/SwapOnZRAM) during boot, so no separate swap partition is required. <sup>{8}</sup>

+* For LXQt desktop environment, display manager is `/var/lib/sddm` <sup>{8} {20}</sup>

+* The filesystem root always has the subvolume name / and the subvolume ID 5.
+That is right, even the root of a Btrfs filesystem is technically a subvolume.
+This is just implicitly known, hence it doesn’t show up in the output of btrfs subvolume list.
+If you mount a Btrfs filesystem without the subvol or subvolid argument, the root subvolume with subvolid=5 is assumed as default. <sup>{35}</sup>

+* If you find it confusing to tell which directories are plain directories and which are subvolumes, you can feel free to adopt a special naming convention for your subvolumes.
+For example, you could prefix your subvolume names with an “@” to make them easily distinguishable. <sup>{35}</sup>

 ## Guides

 * [Pros and Cons of Using Btrfs Filesystem in Linux](https://itsfoss.com/btrfs/)